check out our complete line of partial dentures.

 How partial dentures work

 Your dentist may tell you to take out the partial denture at bedtime and put it back in when you wake up.
 Usually your dentist will make follow-up appointments to look for pressure points or sore spots.
-He or she will adjust your denture so it fits comfortably.
+They will also adjust your partial denture so that it fits comfortably.

-Eating and Speaking
+Eating and speaking

-- Begin by eating soft foods cut into small pieces.
+• Begin by eating soft foods cut into small pieces.

-- Chew on both sides of the mouth to keep the pressure even.
+• Chew on both sides of the mouth to keep the pressure even.